Laaxxmm/Tally/README.md

 - Exports a Group master extract (GroupName, ParentName, Balance-Sheet/P&L classification, type, and gross-profit flag) so you can audit chart-of-accounts structure.
 - Builds a **YTD Trial Balance** from Day Book + Ledger + Group masters using the full Day Book history, showing ledger/group context with opening balances, a Nett YTD movement column, and YTD closing balances (opening + full nett movements) alongside an Excel download.
 - Builds a Dynamic Trial Balance from Day Book + Ledger + Group masters with user-entered date ranges and user-supplied opening/closing balance inputs, showing fiscal-year-aligned opening balances, the **T2Dynamic OB** roll-forward (movements from fiscal start to the day before the From date), the in-window **T2Dynamic CLB** (movements between From/To), dynamic opening, and dynamic closing balances with an Excel download.
-- Presents a **Performance Overview (YTD)** built off the YTD trial balance (using Nett YTD movements) alongside the **Performance Overview (Dynamic)** built off the date-ranged trial balance: both use the opening/closing stock values entered with the trial balance inputs, compute COGS (User Opening Stock + Purchases – User Closing Stock where Purchases come from the respective trial balance movement columns), gross profit (Revenue – Direct Expense – COGS), indirect income/expense cards, and a net profit rollup.
+- Presents a **Performance Overview (YTD)** built off the YTD trial balance (using Nett YTD movements) with the opening/closing stock values entered alongside the trial balance inputs.
+COGS is computed as User Opening Stock + Purchases – User Closing Stock (Purchases sourced from the YTD trial balance), with gross profit (Revenue – Direct Expense – COGS), indirect income/expense cards, and a net profit rollup.
 Direct expenses exclude Purchase Accounts and revenue/indirect income figures follow the sign conventions of the respective movement columns.
 - Aggregates ledgers into Revenue, Cost of Goods Sold, Expenses, Assets, and Liabilities with heuristics to keep numbers accurate.
 - Displays KPIs, balance snapshot, top products/services, and a searchable voucher grid (with debit/credit/nett columns that should sum to zero) for quick investigation.